Language education in the United Kingdom: 1990s

 On 16 May 1990, the BBC launched a £3m series of educational programmes to prepare for the Single Market in 1992, such as a series of ten programmes entitled You and 92.

+In 1990 Betty Lockwood, Baroness Lockwood chaired a committee to look at language education in the UK: European Schools and Language Learning in UK Schools.
+It found that the UK was short of 1,750 teachers, and that the numbers of French A-levels had dropped 10% in eight years to 18,000.

 The LINGUA programme was set up by the EC from 1990 to 1994, which changed to become the Socrates programme in 1994.

 The 1990 House of Lords report 'European Schools and Language Learning in UK Schools' found that around 18,000 took French A-level, which had dropped by 10% in eight years.

+The GCSE A* grade was introduced in 1994.

 The 'Nuffield Languages Inquiry' was set up in 1998 by Sir John Boyd (diplomat), with Alwena Lamping.